This article reports continuing progress toward New Zealand's new Patents Act.

 - Replacement of the current local novelty standard with absolute novelty.

 - Examination will be extended to now include an evaluation of inventive step.

-- A claimed invention must be a "manner of manufacture", within the meaning of s.6 of the Statute of Monopolies, and "useful", insofar as it must have "specific, credible, and substantial utility".
+- A claimed invention must be "useful", insofar as it must have "specific, credible, and substantial utility".

 - A patent may be refused if its "commercial exploitation" (possibly narrower than mere "use") is contrary to public policy or morality.

-- New IDS requirements will oblige Applicants to disclose the results of any documentary search conducted in any foreign Patent Office in respect of a corresponding application.
-Sanction for failure to comply is forfeiture of the right to perform post-grant amendment to overcome any prior art so uncovered.
-The obligation applies until grant and is directly analogous with the recently repealed Australian law in this respect.
+- New IDS requirements will require Applicants to disclose the results of any documentary search conducted in any foreign Patent Office in respect of a corresponding application.
+The obligation is directly analogous with the recently repealed Australian law in this respect.

-- Methods of diagnosis will be statutorily excluded from patentability, irrespective of whether such method is part of a surgical procedure.
+- Methods of diagnosis will be statutorily excluded from patentability.
 Other specific exclusions include human beings, biological processes for their generation, therapeutic, surgical and diagnostic methods for their treatment, and plant varieties.
 No specific exclusion is provided for either business methods or software.